 This tutorial shows how to import a QIF file with transactions into Online Accounting system - FreeAgent.

 Let's say you have a QIF file, downloaded from your Online Banking, it's called Quicken Interchange Format.
 Let's say, your Bank provides this QIF file (some Bank provide, some don't) and you select which account, what is the transaction range since the last download.
-And you download this batch of transactions, it comes as QIF file.
+And you download this batch of transactions, it comes as a QIF file.
 And you can import it into FreeAgent or let's say you exported from Quicken, you want to move from Quicken to FreeAgent.
-Then you would export from Quicken (better to export each account separately into QIF file and export just transactions, nothing else).
-So, FreeAgent is not confused about all this stuff, it just specifically transactions for the specific account.
+Then you would export from Quicken (better to export each account separately into a QIF file and export just transactions, nothing else).
+So, FreeAgent is not confused about all this stuff, it is just specifically transactions for the specific account.

-Let's say you have a PDF file and you have ProperSoft PDF2QIF converter.
+Let's say you have a PDF file and you have a ProperSoft PDF2QIF converter.
 Then you would use the converter and you would get the QIF file from a PDF file.
 And now you want to upload it into FreeAgent.
 So, let's try to do that.
 IMPORTANT: PDF2QIF is now replaced with the Transactions app, which converts from more formats and converts to more formats.

 First, you need to login into FreeAgent.
 Then click on 'Banking'.

 Then we have to click 'Upload a bank statement'.